molines/IMHOTEP/Doc/Ensemblization.md

 For DCM version, all modifications related to ensemble will be introduced only when key_drakkar_ensemble  is defined at compile time.
 Once tests have been performed, it is likely that we will only keep key_drakkar for all drakkar related modifications, including ensemble.

-We decide to keep the nomemclature that what used for OCCIPUT for naming the ensemble (this introduces differences with Jean-Michel code).
-Following DCM good practice, an experiment is defined by the config name and the case name `<CONFIG>-<CASE>`.
-(Example eORCA025-IMHOTEP.S ).
-The ensemble nomenclature used in OCCIPUT, encode the member number into the CASE part of the name, leading to `<CONFIG>-<CASE>.<MBR>` (where
-`<MBR>` is a 3 digit member number (001 ...
-010 etc.. ) (Example : eORCA025.L75-IMHOTHEP.ES.007 for the 7th member of run IMHOTEP.ES).
-The idea
-is to be able to consider a single member as a particular CASE of the simulation (hence using standard tools will be OK).
-In the fortran code, this have also an impact on the files directly written by NEMO such as restart files, ocean.output files and all the log files produced by NEMO at runtime.

 ### 2.1 New control variables in namelist
 New control variables are introduced in order to control the ensemble run.
 In order to be orthogonal to the standard code, modification are introduced in the nammpp_drk new namelist block: